GliomaGenomics/GBM_TF_analysis/README.md

-get_foldchange.py and get_foldchange_tss.py were run on a previous smaller cohort to get filtered lists of genes and TSSs, separately for those samples processed with total RNA or mRNA libraries: filtered_genelist_mrna.txt,filtered_genelist_total.txt,filtered_tsslist_mrna.txt,filtered_tsslist_total.txt. get_foldchange_newrealease.py and get_foldchange_tss_newrelease.py were later run on the current cohort expression table using the same lists of genes and TSSs.
+get_foldchange.py and get_foldchange_tss.py were run on a previous smaller cohort to get filtered lists of genes and TSSs, separately for those samples processed with total RNA or mRNA libraries: filtered_genelist_mrna.txt,filtered_genelist_total.txt,filtered_tsslist_mrna.txt,filtered_tsslist_total.txt. get_foldchange_newrealease.py and get_foldchange_tss_newrelease.py were later run on the current cohort expression table using the same lists of genes and TSSs. get_foldchange_glass.py is used to generate the glass data inputs.
+WARNING: get_foldchange_glass.py only works if primary and recurrent barcodes are labelled as TP and R1 which is the case for the patients included, but is not guaranteed for other patients.
 The resulting inputs are in the 'ranks' folder.